aerospike/kubernetes-operator/docs/Rack-Awareness.md

 In many situations, it's considered a "best practice" to build clusters which span multiple availability zones.
 Aerospike’s Rack Awareness feature lets you split your database across multiple racks or zones.

-For example, if you set a replication factor of 2, the master copy of the partition and its replica will be stored on separate hardware failure groups.
+For example, if you set a replication factor of 2, the master copy of the partition and its replica are stored on separate hardware failure groups.

 Rack Awareness also provides a mechanism which lets database clients read on a preferential basis from servers in their nearest rack or zone.
 This can provide lower latency, increase stability, and significantly reduce traffic charges by limiting cross-availability-zone traffic.